Powered by Salure

 What are common mistakes when measuring attrition?

-Common errors include mixing denominators omitting exit reason classification and failing to segment the data.
+Common errors include mixing denominators, omitting exit reason classification, failing to segment the data, and comparing reports that use different definitions.
 These mistakes lead to poor benchmarking and misplaced corrective actions.

 Calculation errors and inconsistent baselines